lukepolson/PHYS326_NUMERICAL/_episodes/04-tutorial4.md

 In the code above, the first loop is the number of iterations of $$V(x_i, y_j) \to \frac{1}{4}(V(x_{i+1}, y_{j}) + V(x_{i-1}, y_{j}) + V(x_{i}, y_{j+1}) + V(x_{i}, y_{j-1}))$$, the second loop loops through all the $$x$$ values of the array, and the third loop loops through all the $$y$$ values of the array.
 You should notice that this code takes a considerable amount of time to run (approx 1 to 5 minutes).

 So why did I say this method was "awful"?
 In python it is undesirable to use forloops to iterate over numpy arrays when modifying them.
 This is why there are techniques like element-wise functions implemented for numpy arrays.
 (For example, if `a` is numpy arrays then `a**2` produces a numpy array where all the elements are squared- in any other programming language you would need to use a forloop to do this).

-There is no simple numpy function for accomplishing this in our case.
+There is no simple numpy function for implementing the implicit difference method.
 However, there is something we can do...

-The second method uses a python package called (numba)[http://numba.pydata.org/]. numba takes python code that contains numpy arrays and forloops and converts it to optimized C code.
+The second method uses a python package called [numba](http://numba.pydata.org/). numba takes python code that contains numpy arrays and forloops and converts it to optimized C code.
 The trade-off is that you need to be very careful when writing code.
 This problem can be solved using numba as follows:

 First we create a special numba function.
 ~~~